Hal9000/scriptorium/doc/anti-amnesia/20250813-082428-syntax-highlighting-and-navigation-improvements.md

 - **Clipboard API**: Consider fallback strategies for older browsers
 - **Widget system**: Extend patterns for new content types
 - **Testing**: Maintain comprehensive test coverage for new features

-This implementation provides a robust, user-friendly blogging system with modern syntax highlighting, intuitive navigation, and professional sharing capabilities.